danieluhl/luculent-lollygag/posts/2021/11-29-ownership-and-okrs.md

 ![value-effort](_next/image?url=%2Fimages%2Fpost-images%2Fvalue-effort.png&w=640&q=75)

-This works for engineers and teams which are maintaining existing software or implemeting existing solutions.
-In other words, areas where software needs to be bulit and maintained without innovation or customer feedback.
+This works for engineers and teams which are maintaining existing software or implementing existing solutions.
+In other words, areas where software needs to be built and maintained without innovation or customer feedback.

 But when building and innovating on a _product_ I think this misses the point.
 We rarely know the value _or_ effort, making this graph instantly obsolete.
 Additionally, when we make OKRs that pre-determine _what_ we're going to build, we remove responsibility, accountability, and let's be honest, life fulfillment from the people actually doing the work (vs planning the work).